You Need a Password Manager | Don't Use Browser Password Managers

 There can be many reasons that you wish to move to another password manager.

 If you're using LastPass, I recommend moving to another password manager, especially if your master password was weak.
+Essentially, LastPass can no longer be trusted to keep your passwords safe.

 Cybercriminals are increasingly targeting password manager companies because they hold the sensitive data that can be used to access millions of accounts, including cloud accounts where business-critical systems and digital assets are hosted.In this highly competitive landscape, cybersecurity practices, transparency, breaches and data exfiltration can influence the future of these password manager companies.